Library & Networked Information Systems

 The current Reference Desk hours are available here.
 Call the Reference Desk at (801) 422-6658 to inquire about future Reference Desk hours.

 Additionally, many virtual reference options are available to both the BYU Law community and other BYU and community patrons to receive reference services.
-The hours that virtual reference services generally are available via the reference desk are listed here.
+The hours that virtual reference services generally are available via the reference department are listed here.
 See the virtual options for reference services below.

 Submit a Reference Question

 Patrons may use the Contact Us form to submit reference questions.
 We will attempt to answer reference questions within two business days.
 We remind you that we cannot offer legal advice.
 We can provide answers to brief, factual research questions

 To receive reference services over the phone, call 801-422-6658.
 The hours that reference services generally are available via the phone are listed here.
 If a reference employee does not answer, feel free to leave a voicemail because it is checked regularly.
 You may also email us your reference question at email@example.com.

 J. Reuben Clark Law School and Hunter Law Library